NVIDIA/optix-toolkit/README.md

 ```
 git submodule update --init --recursive
 ```
-Alternatively, a subset of the submodules can be specified, for example:
+Alternatively, a subset of the submodules can be specified.
+For example, the DemandLoading library can be built in isolation by fetching the following submodules:
 ```
-git submodule update --init --recursive DemandLoading ShaderUtil
+git submodule update --init --recursive DemandLoading Memory ShaderUtil CMake
 ```

 ## Requirements